redhat-beyond/documents/tutorial/part-1.md

 where you type in text and the computer prints back the results of the command you've typed.

-{% alert %}Command-line interfaces might be frightening at first, but they are a very efficient way to interact with the computer and many development tools, including all the tools we use in this course, are built for use from command line interfaces.{% endalert %}
+{% rhalert %}Command-line interfaces might be frightening at first, but they are a very efficient way to interact with the computer and many development tools, including all the tools we use in this course, are built for use from command line interfaces.{% endrhalert %}

 Different operating systems have different command line interfaces, and most operating systems these days have several different kinds of command line